-- Purchase of Artworks' Title and Limited Copyright (20%) - Conservation of Acquired Artworks (15%)
+- Purchase of Artworks' Title and Limited Copyright (40%) - Installation of Acquired Artworks (20%)

-- Transportation and Storage of Acquired Artworks (15%) - Installation of Acquired Artworks (40%) - Includes labor, materials, rentals, City permits, any fabricated pedestals, pads, and/or mounts required for permanent public display of the sculptures.
-Potential lighting elements and interpretive didactics also included in this category. - Contingency (10%)
+- o Includes labor, materials, rentals, City permits, any fabricated pedestals, pads, and/or mounts required for permanent public display of the sculptures.
+Potential lighting elements and interpretive didactics also included in this category. - Conservation of Acquired Artworks (20%) - Transportation and Storage of Acquired Artworks (10%) - Contingency (10%)